dutchpsycho/Roblox-TITAN-Spoofer-Hyperion/README.md

 - **System Spoofing** 🛡️ Spoofs keys and cleans files that Roblox and Hyperion use to detect alternative accounts.
 - **Roblox Cookie Cache Cleaner** 🍪 Cleans Roblox.com cookies from a specified browser.
 - **Headless/NonHeadless** ⚙️ Compile the spoofer without a UI so it can be put in startup / ran quicker.
 This is controlled by the ``#define`` in ``Master.cpp``
+- **No System Instability** 🖥️ This spoofer doesn't spoof anything that'll break anything on your PC.
+It operates in UserMode, not the Kernel.

+Read -> [INFO.md](INFO.md) <- for additional details on how the executables operate, what they depend on and what you can do with them.

 ## Installation 📂